Easy-to-read information about insulin pens, syringes and needles – the different types and how to use them.

 - Insulin from the 10 mL vial is injected using a syringe with a needle.

-- Insulin from the 3mL cartridge are given using an insulin pen.
+- Insulin from the 3mL cartridge is given using an insulin pen.
 There are 2 types of insulin pens:

 - Disposable pen in which a cartridge is pre-fitted into the pen and cannot be removed.
 When the insulin runs out, the entire pen is thrown away and a new pen is required.